8 Billion and Growing: World Population Milestones Throughout History

 The steep ascent over the past two centuries has created growing pains for families, communities, countries, and the planet.
 Consumption levels vary by individual and by world region, but everyone has infrastructure needs and contributes to environmental degradation to some degree.
 The more people who need food, water, shelter, health care, education, and employment, the more our agricultural systems, human institutions, and public infrastructure will need to grow and the more the environment and other species feel the strain.

-When Will the Population Reach 9 Billion?
+When Will the Population Reach 9 and 10 Billion?